 Holi is just about to arrive and we are here with our list of traditional Holi Foods for you.

-Holi is the festival of colors and celebrated with a lot of delight in our country.
-It includes various things from Gulaal of different colors to water balloons.
-Although, it is simply incomplete if you don’t get your serving platter right.
+Holi is the festival of colors and it is celebrated with delight and joy in the country.
+It includes various aspects like the Gulaal of different colors to water balloons.
+However, it is incomplete if you don’t get your serving platter right.
 Holi calls for a lot of things to be prepared but the food is everything.

-In India, the preparation of Holi starts from days before.
+In India, the preparation of Holi starts many days earlier.
 Every year my mom makes up three canisters actually four.
 Two with Gujiyas(because I hate raisin) while the other two are filled with Namak Para and Shakar Pare.
 Although, those can’t be all in your serving.

 Therefore, we have written this article to tell you about the Best Traditional Holi Food that you must know about.
-Also check the top Holi offers 2020 for crazy discounts on fashion, electronics and more.
+Also check the top Holi offers 2021 for crazy discounts on fashion, electronics, and more.

 Ras Malai always tops the list for me and here I am speaking about it first.
 It is a dessert that originated from Bengal where it is also known as Rossomalai.
 The dish comprises of various ingredients like Paneer, Cream, Sugar, and Semolina.